CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: Evaluation

 \subsubsection{Performance Generalization}

 This section evaluates the system's ability to consistently predict taxi demand across diverse regions with varying geographical structures and mobility patterns.
-Figures \ref{fig:accuracy_each_region} and \ref{fig:two_class_miss_each_region} depict the accuracy of our proposed method in different cities and datasets.
-From Figure \ref{fig:accuracy_each_region}, our approach demonstrates consistent accuracy in predicting taxi demand across four regions ($r_1$, $r_2$, $r_3$, and $r_5$).
+Fig.~\ref{fig:accuracy_each_region} and Fig.~\ref{fig:two_class_miss_each_region} depict the accuracy of \sys \ in different cities and datasets.
+From Fig.~\ref{fig:accuracy_each_region}, our approach demonstrates consistent accuracy in predicting taxi demand across four regions ($r_1$, $r_2$, $r_3$, and $r_5$).
 Notably, region $r_4$ exhibits slightly higher accuracy due to its distinct characteristics, such as a homogeneous distribution of taxi demand patterns and minimal external factors influencing demand.
 These factors contribute to improved predictive accuracy compared to other regions.
-Similarly, Figure \ref{fig:two_class_miss_each_region} shows comparable accuracy in NYC, Chicago, and San Francisco.
-These results indicate the generalizability of our proposed approach, which effectively learns transferable feature representations to predict taxi demand across diverse regions.
+Similarly, Fig.~\ref{fig:two_class_miss_each_region} shows comparable accuracy in NYC, Chicago, and San Francisco.
+These results indicate the generalizability of \sys , which effectively learns transferable feature representations to predict taxi demand across diverse regions.